Joint UAV Placement and IRS Phase Shift Optimization in Downlink Networks: Introduction

-{ In this work, we propose a DL IRS-aided UAV network, in which an IRS is designed to be mounted on the UAV for reuse in multiple hot-spot areas without constructing a new infrastructure.
-Note that the size of one IRS element is typically of range $\lambda/10-\lambda/5$, where $\lambda$ is the wavelength of the transmit wave \cite{liaskos2018}.
-Therefore, it is feasible for a UAV to carry a moderate-size IRS with an adequate number of elements.
-Owing to the conformal geometry, IRS provides a potential solution for aerial platforms, as compared to the conventional relays using active components.
-Such an aerial IRS-UAV model is particularly useful in several scenarios involving overloaded communication traffic, e.g., crowded areas, stations, stadiums or grand events, wherein flexibility and mobility are important factors of the system deployment.
-However, most of the recent works on IRS-attached UAV relay focus on supporting the transmission of a single ground UE with a single-antenna BS \cite{Shafique_TCOM_21, Mahmoud_TGN_21} or with a multi-antenna BS \cite{PangWCL21,Zhou21}.
-In contrast, we consider a practical scenario where a multi-antenna BS serves multiple UEs via an aerial IRS-UAV relay.
+In this work, we consider a practical scenario where a multi-antenna BS serves multiple UEs via an aerial IRS-UAV relay.
 While the achievable rate of a single UE in \cite{PangWCL21,Zhou21} or the minimum SNR over all locations within a target area in \cite{Lu_TWC_21} are the system performance objectives, we instead aim at maximizing the average system sum rate, which is naturally a crucial system metric for 6G \cite{Holographic_Surface_6G}.
 More specifically, a joint optimization problem is presented incorporating the BS beamforming, IRS phase shift, and UAV placement while considering the rate threshold constraint.
 Note that the UAV placement task in this work is to determine both the optimized topographical position and the optimized altitude of the UAV, i.e., the optimized 3D position of UAV.
+Meanwhile, we employ the digital beamforming, which allows to allocate different powers and phases to different antennas, to further enhance degrees of freedom (DoFs) in precoding \cite{survey2022mmWave}.
 Owing to the coupling of the optimization variables, particularly the beamforming and IRS phase shift, the sum rate problem is nonconvex, which is non-trivial to solve directly.
 To effectively address the formulated problem, we divide the original problem into two sub-problems, wherein the beamforming and IRS phase shift are alternately optimized with the UAV positions in each sub-problem.
 Accordingly, we propose an iterative algorithm using the inner approximation (IA) and block coordinate descent (BCD) methods to alternately solve these sub-problems until reaching the convergence.